Thai Food Made Easy | STUFFED OMELETTE

 Method

-– Heat 60 ml of oil in the frying pan.
+– Heat 60ml of oil in a frying pan.
 Then add the onion and gently cook until it becomes translucent.

--Put the garlic, minced pork in the same pan.
+-Put in the garlic and minced pork in the same pan.
 Fry until the mince is cooked.

--In goes, the frozen peas, tomatoes, fish sauce, oyster sauce, light soy sauce, sugar, tomatoes ketchup and white pepper.
-Stir-fried in the medium heat until the water evaporated.
-Approx 10-12 minutes.
+-In goes, the frozen peas, tomatoes, fish sauce, oyster sauce, light soy sauce, sugar, tomato ketchup and white pepper.
+Stir-fry on a medium heat until the water evaporates approx 10-12 minutes.
 Set aside.

--Beaten the eggs in the large bowl.
+-Beat the eggs in a large bowl.
 Gently heat the oil in a non-stick frying pan.

--Separate the beaten egg into 3 portions.
-Pour 10 ml into the frying pan, follows by the egg.
-Gently roll the frying pan in a circular motion to spread the egg mixture into the thin sheet.
-When the egg cooked, use the spatula/ flat turner to remove the egg sheet off the pan.
+-Separate the beaten eggs into 3 portions.
+Pour 10ml into the frying pan, followed by the rest of the egg.
+Gently roll the frying pan in a circular motion to spread the egg mixture into a thin sheet.
+When the egg is cooked, use a spatula/flat turner to remove the egg sheet off the pan.

--Lay the egg sheet on the chopping board.
+-Lay the egg sheet on a chopping board.
 Scoop the stuffing and place in the middle of the sheet.
-Fold all corners, wrap into an envelope parcel.
+Fold all corners and wrap into an envelope parcel.

--Garnish with coriander leaf, sliced red chilli and serve with Thai Jasmine rice.
+-Garnish with coriander leaves and sliced red chilli then serve with Thai Jasmine rice.
 Today I served this kids favourite with Thai Black Rice for the fun factor.
 It’s packed full of nutrients too.

 Tip:

 – The seasoned mince is delicious on its own.
-You can just have that with rice if you wanted to.
+You can just have it with rice if you wanted to.

--Struggle to fold the egg sheet as an envelope.
+-Struggling to fold the egg sheet into an envelope?
 Why don’t you just put the stuffing in the middle?
-Fold the egg sheet halfway like a taco.
+Then fold the egg sheet halfway like a taco.

 -I always encourage everyone to use a high-grade Thai seasoning.

--I have got Black Rice AKA Rice Berry from Mortar and Pestle.
-Happy cooking.??
+-I have got the Black Rice AKA Rice Berry from Mortar and Pestle.
+Happy cooking!